 APUC Competition - WANNA DIE WANNA KILL and GRANDMA NAI WHO PLAYED FAVORITES are in the running for the 2025 APUC Best Short Film Award

-Asian Pop-Up Cinema Shorts Program #1: Pan-Asian Perspectives
+Asian Pop-Up Cinema Shorts Series #1: Pan-Asian Perspectives

 Discover the future of Asian cinema in this dynamic selection of short films from up-and-coming filmmakers!
 Featuring bold and thought-provoking works from Cambodia, China, Hong Kong, Iran, and South Korea, this program highlights fresh storytelling, innovative visual styles, and compelling perspectives.